d0r1h/SAR/README.md

-# SAR : Hindi Text Summarizer

 sar (सार) in hindi means summary.
+This repo contains my work on Text Summarization